openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 .# Abstract

-This specification defines an extension of OpenID Connect that registers new JWT claims about End-Users.
-This extension defines new evidences and attachments relating to the identity of a natural person that were originally defined within earlier drafts of OpenID Connect for Identity Assurance.
+This specification defines an extension of OpenID Connect that defines new attachments relating to the identity of a natural person.
 The work and the preceding drafts are the work of the eKYC and Identity Assurance working group of the OpenID Foundation.

 {mainmatter}